uaarkoti/uaarkoti.github.io/_posts/2015-06-11-jenkins-workflow-getting-started.markdown

 ## Summary

 Hopefully this gave you a good idea of how to create a Workflow and implement continuous delivery using Jenkins Workflow.
-The features that were highlighted in this sample are
+The features that were highlighted in this example are

 1. Global shared libraries for code reuse
 2. Human interaction